-- A strong partnership between McLaren Health Plan (MHP) and its contracted PCPs - Improved health care services for members - Physician awards of up to \$2 per member per month (pmpm)
+- A strong partnership between MHP and MHP Community and our contracted PCPs - Improved health care services for members - Physician awards of up to \$2 per member per month (pmpm)

 In order for a PCP to be included in the P4P program, all general terms of the P4P must be met.
-If all general terms are met, the following measures for the 2017 P4P are:
+The following measures for the 2018 P4P are as follows:

-- Open Access: Open physician panels to new MHP Medicaid and Commercial members - Adult Access: 95 percent of members, 20-44 years of age have one PCP visit in 2017 - Well-child Visit: 70 percent of members 3-4 years of age - Mammograms: 71 percent of members 50-70 years of age - 90 percent annual generic prescribing rate and evidence of E-prescribing - Achieved Primary Care Medical Home (PCMH) recognition through one of the following: - Physician Group Incentive Program (PGIP) - National Committee for Quality Assurance (NCQA); or - · Industry standard activity defined as extended hours and a patient disease registry
+- Open access: Open physician panels, to new MHP and MHP Community members, open for 12 months of measurement year - Health Information Exchange (HIE) / Health Information Technology (HIT) participation - Well-child visit: 70 percent of members 3-4 years of age - Mammograms: 71 percent of members 50-70 years of age - E-prescriber and E-portal: 90 percent annual generic prescribing rate and evidence of e-prescribing and e-portal availability for members - Achieved Primary Care Medical Home (PCMH) recognition through one of the following: (must provide evidence of PCMH recognition) - Physician Group Incentive Program (PGIP) - National Committee for Quality Assurance (NCQA); or - Industry standard activity defined as extended hours and a patient disease registry

-Any PCP with 50 or more members in January 2017 will automatically be entered in the 2017 P4P program.
-If you do not have enough assigned members, you must call your Network Development Coordinator to enroll.
+Any PCP with 50 or more members in January 2018 will automatically be entered in the 2018 P4P program.
+If you do not have enough assigned members, you must call your Network Development Coordinator, prior to June 30, to enroll.